mapswipe/python-mapswipe-workers/docs/source/installation.md

 2. Postgres
 3. MapSwipe Workers
 4. API
+5. Django API
-5. Manager Dashboard
+6. Manager Dashboard
-6. Lets Encrypt and NGINX as proxy
+7. Lets Encrypt and NGINX as proxy

 For this setup the main repository is required: